 The conveyor system is the silent workhorse in many industries, efficiently moving products and materials and ensuring operations run smoothly.
 But like all equipment, it isn’t immune to wear and tear.
 So, when is the right time to upgrade your conveyor system?
 No matter if it’s a chain or belt conveyor system, be sure you’ll discover the signs that your equipment needs a revamp and the advantages of making that timely switch.

 In this blog post, we’ll explore these paths in more detail and help you decide which is the best option for your facility.

+In these cases, you might be wondering how your existing conveyor system can be improved.
 Let’s take a look at five steps to improve your material handling setup without starting from scratch.

+The first step is to closely examine your current conveyor system and identify areas that could use some improvement.
 Are there certain sections that are consistently causing problems?
 Do you need to transport different or larger products than before?
 Are there points in the line where materials tend to get held up?

 Be precise as possible in your assessment.
 Collect numerical data, such as how often a line needs to be stopped for maintenance, how much time is lost due to downtime, and how much of the product is damaged during transport.
 These numbers will provide a solid starting point for measuring the effectiveness of any changes you make.

-- Changing the angle of incline or decline
+- Changing the angle of incline or decline,

-- Adding or removing curves, and more
+- Adding or removing curves.

 These are just a few examples, but even small changes in the conveyor design can have a big impact on performance.
 Refer to the starting data you gathered in Step 1 to see which areas might benefit most from these design changes.